CIRQUE SLIPS ON ITS OWN SHPEEL

 Cirque then partakes in the inauguraul Montréal Complètement Cirque,

-an international circus arts festival in Montreal, to great success (July).
-In August,
+an international circus arts festival in their hometown, to great success (July), but

 "O" celebrates it's 10

-celebrates it's 8,000th performance; Cirque du Soleil, James Cameron (Titanic, AVATAR),
+performance; Cirque du Soleil, James Cameron (Titanic, AVATAR), and Andrew Adamson

-and Andrew Adamson (Shrek, Chronicles of Narnia), join their creative forces to develop
+(Shrek, Chronicles of Narnia), join their creative forces to develop and produce

 DRALION is restaged in arenas (it